ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Any Standing players hit by the Warp Lightning are Knocked Down.
 When a player is Knocked Down by Warp

-Lightning, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+Lightning, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 Finally, when a player is Knocked Down by Warp Lightning, roll a D6.